SIGN UP FOR FUTURE AUCTIONS

 International Art

-Over the years, Charleston’s has featured the work of many international artists at auction including the following: Salvador Dali, Marc Chagall, Pablo Picasso, Joan Miro, Pierre Auguste Renoir, Erte, Gustav Klimt, Edgar Degas, Auguste Rodin, Louis Icart, Claude Monet, Henri Matisse, Alberto Giacometti, Edouard Manet, Jane Wooster-Scott, Leroy Neiman, Alexander Calder, Andy Warhol, Itzchak Tarkay and others.
+Over the years, Charleston’s has featured the work of many international artists at auction, including the following: Salvador Dalí, Marc Chagall, Pablo Picasso, Joan Miró, Pierre Auguste Renoir, Erté, Gustav Klimt, Edgar Degas, Auguste Rodin, Louis Icart, Claude Monet, Henri Matisse, Alberto Giacometti, Edouard Manet, Jane Wooster-Scott, Leroy Neiman, Alexander Calder, Andy Warhol, Itzchak Tarkay, and others.
+These artists continue to draw significant attention at our international art auctions.

 Impressionism

-Impressionism is one of the most popular art movements of all time and images from that period are always in demand at Charleston’s Fine Art Auctions.
+Impressionism is one of the most popular art movements of all time, and images from that period are always in demand at Charleston’s Fine Art Auctions.
 Impressionism started in Paris during the 1870s and 1880s and was a reaction against traditional European painting.
 Impressionist artists, influenced by the increasing popularity of photography, sought to capture the moment as a “snapshot” of their subject matter as perceived by the human eye.
-Famous impressionist artists include Paul Cezanne, Edgar Degas, Frederic Bazille, Gustave Caillebotte, Mary Cassatt, Armand Guillaumin, Edouard Manet, Claude Monet, Berthe Morisot, Camille Pissarro, Pierre-Auguste Renoir and Alfred Sisley.
-Important Impressionist works include “Jardin a Sainte-Adresse” (1867) by Monet, “A Bar at the Folies-Bergere” (1882) by Manet, and “Dance at Le Moulin de la Galette” (1876) by Renoir.
+Famous impressionist artists include Paul Cézanne, Edgar Degas, Frédéric Bazille, Gustave Caillebotte, Mary Cassatt, Armand Guillaumin, Edouard Manet, Claude Monet, Berthe Morisot, Camille Pissarro, Pierre-Auguste Renoir, and Alfred Sisley.
+Important Impressionist works include “Jardin a Sainte-Adresse” (1867) by Monet, “A Bar at the Folies-Bergère” (1882) by Manet, and “Dance at Le Moulin de la Galette” (1876) by Renoir.
+Many of these works are showcased at international art auctions.

 Cubism

-First developed by Pablo Picasso and George Braque, Cubism is one of the most influential art movements of the 20th century.
-Cubist works analyse objects reducing them to their component geometric forms and reassemble these shapes in an abstract manner.
-A further development of the style called Synthetic cubism included collage mixed with oils – newspaper or common wallpaper was often incorporated into compositions.
-Picasso and Braque, were joined by other cubist artists including Jean Metzinger, Albert Gleizes, Robert Delaunay, Henri Le Fauconnier, Fernand Léger and Juan Gris.
+First developed by Pablo Picasso and Georges Braque, Cubism is one of the most influential art movements of the 20th century.
+Cubist works analyse objects, reducing them to their component geometric forms and reassembling these shapes in an abstract manner.
+A further development of the style, called Synthetic Cubism, included collage mixed with oils – newspaper or common wallpaper was often incorporated into compositions.
+Picasso and Braque were joined by other Cubist artists, including Jean Metzinger, Albert Gleizes, Robert Delaunay, Henri Le Fauconnier, Fernand Léger and Juan Gris.

 Surrealism